CodeVA-Curriculum/twine-trail-guide/src/routes/locations/variable-basics/+page.md

 ## Types of Variables

-There are two types of basic variables available to you when you use the Chapbook format: **strings** and **numbers**.
+There are three types of basic variables available to you when you use the Chapbook format: **strings**, **numbers**, and **Boolean**.
 Strings are messages, *strings* of text characters.
 All of the examples above use strings for the variable values.
 All strings *must* have `"`s on either side of them to tell the computer where the string begins and ends.
 When the computer reads a string value, it discards the quotation marks and just uses the letters and such between them.

-Number variables represent quantities or numerical values.
+**Number variables** represent quantities or numerical values.
 When you create a number variable, you don't need to use `"` like you would with strings.
 Here's an example:

 :::passage{src="/var-simple.png"}
 ```